 We all have different cats.
 All cats are very different in both physical and mental attributes.

 These attributes are important to consider before purchasing a cat tree.

 A really old cat might have trouble getting up a tree with many levels.
 That goes the same with obese cats.

 They will have trouble going up any large cat trees.
 If your cat is obese, you should try making your cat a healthier weight.
 I wrote an article on how to determine if your cat is overweight.

 You might have a really big cat as well.
 A larger breed cat is not going to be able to fit easily and comfortably in a cat tree made for a normal cat.

 You should get a cat tree that is made for larger cats if this is the case.
-We have a post on cat trees for large cats.
+We have a post on cat trees for fat cats.

 Some cats are lazy creatures.
 If you are pretty certain your cat will never have the effort to go to the top level of the tree, you probably don’t have to get a cat tree that is too tall.

 Cats in general are known to like cat trees.
 In nature, they liked to climb trees to hunt, and for the protection trees offered.